Kamperhub/kamperhub-app/src/GO_LIVE_CHECKLIST.md

 2. Ensure you are still in **"Live mode"**.
 3. Copy your **"Publishable key"** (starts with `pk_live_...`).
 This is not used by the backend but is good practice to note.
 4. Reveal and copy your **"Secret key"** (starts with `sk_live_...`).

+> [!NOTE]
+> **To replace a live Secret Key:** If you ever need to replace a key for security reasons, click the three-dots menu (`...`) next to the key and select **"Rotate key..."**.
+This will immediately create a new key and give you a grace period to update your application before the old key expires.

 ### **Step 2.5: Configure the Live Webhook**